Yuriy Artemenko: Career

 1991-1996. - Deputy Chief Editor from November 1996 - Editor in Chief - Executive Director from March 2002 to 2005 - the chief editor of the newspaper "MIG" (formerly "Komsomolets Zaporozhia").

 In 1998-2000. was a member of the secretariat of Zaporozhia regional organization of the National Union of Journalists of Ukraine, was advisor to the International Fund IREX (program ProMedia); was elected Zaporozhia Regional Council (1998-2002).

 From 2000 to 2002 - the general director of the publishing house "Keramist" Was a member of such political parties as "Solidarity" (a member of the political council), the People's Union "Nasha Ukraina" (member of the Board, in March 2005 - July 2007 - Head of Zaporizhia regional organization), now - no party affiliation.

 In 2001-2005 Was the founder and board member and vice-president of the Ukrainian Association of Press publishers.
-He was a member of the Public Council under the State Committee of Ukraine (2008-2010.
+He was a member of the Public Council under the State TV Committee of Ukraine (2008-2010.
 Chairman).